 One of the first missteps to be aware of is trying to promote too many products.
-While there's probably a fair amount of products that you think could benefit from affiliate promotions, in the beginning, it's best to narrow your focus down to one or two.
+While there's probably a fair number of products you think could benefit from affiliate promotions it's best to narrow your focus down to one or two in the beginning.

-In this same vein, you can run into problems if you don't choose a specific niche.
+Along the same vein, you can run into problems if you don't choose a specific niche.
 Attempting to tackle too many products and markets at once can spread you thin.
-It can also eat up a lot of time, and result in lower-quality content.
+It can also eat up a lot of time and result in lower-quality content.

 A third common mistake for new affiliate marketers, and the focus of this post, is trying to take on too many affiliates.
 Your affiliates are representatives of your products, so they reflect your brand's image.
 Therefore, the smarter approach is to aim for influencers and quality marketers who can deliver results.

-The Benefits of Focusing on Quality Over Quality
+The Benefits of Focusing on Quality Over Quantity

 Attracting high-quality affiliates is the foundation of successful affiliate marketing programs and promotions.
 When you focus on quality rather than quantity, you're in a better position to find people with established and relevant audiences.